Watab, Minnesota

 Watab is an unincorporated community in Watab Township, Benton County, Minnesota, United States.
 The community is located near the junction of River Road and 75th Street.
 Nearby places include Sauk Rapids, Sartell, and Rice.

+Transportation

+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
+The nearest station is located in St. Cloud, 10 mi to the south.